joshgav/platform/infrastructure/libvirt/openshift-lab/01-vm-and-network.md

 - Create an ISO with `openshift-install agent create image --dir _workdir`
 - Copy ISO to a root-accessible location, e.g. `sudo cp ./_workdir/agent.x86_64.iso /opt/`.

-### Mount disk
+### Root Disks

-Create a partition on a block device:
+Create a partition on a block device on the host:

 ```bash
 sudo parted /dev/sda